arturs-berzins/boundary_sensitivity/README.md

 ## GUI Demo for Semantic Editing

 The GUI is based on the [DualSDF demo](https://github.com/zekunhao1995/DualSDF).
-The method works with different models, given a proper interface to the model to evaluate it.

-Three pretrained models are available under `interfaces/DualSDF/pretrained/` based on the DualSDF generator: airplanes, cars, and chairs.
+Three pretrained models are available under `interfaces/DualSDF/pretrained/` based on the DualSDF generator trained on airplanes, cars, and chairs.
+To run:

 ```bash